 “Create your future from your future, not your past.”
 Werner Erhard

 There was a time when the given word was sacred.
-Before making a promise, serious consideration was given in order to be sure that one could keep one’s word.
+Before making a promise, serious consideration was given to be sure that one could keep one’s word.
 Nowadays, complex contracts have replaced the given word.

 Often, trust has disappeared from business and private life.
 However, giving your word and taking it back has a high psychological cost that is often unrecognized or ignored.
 You lose credibility, the trust, and respect of others – your family, your friends, your colleagues, your customers.

-Whatever your promise: doing something with your children, submitting a report on time or tidying the garage.
+Whatever your promise: doing something with your children, submitting a report on time, or tidying the garage.
 Every promise is ultimately a commitment to oneself.
 Your integrity and your self-esteem are put into question.

 - Be Classy

 “There are “models” of excellence in every company; individuals whose behavior becomes an example to follow for all, brilliant and admired beings that we try to emulate.”
 Dan Sullivan

 How do you stand out from the crowd in a world where the majority of people are not aware, and it has to be said, are also “so ordinary”?
 You have to detach yourself from artificial conventions to access a world of higher consciousness, creativity, and success.

 You should draw on the following attitudes: inspire others and train them to give the best of themselves, show more compassion, wage war on meanness, small-mindedness, and vulgarity…

 “There is a science for getting rich, and it is as accurate a discipline as algebra or arithmetic.
 There are laws that govern the process of acquiring wealth, and when they are learned and implemented, they lead any person to fortune with mathematical certainty.
 “Wallace D. Wattles